Romani people in Romania: Deportations to Transnistria

 The September deportations, which occurred by train, were chaotic and often included individuals who were not intended to be deported, or in some cases, who were not even Roma.
 Cases were reported of theft and exploitative purchases of goods by police and gendarmes, and the deportees were not permitted to carry sufficient goods for survival in Transnistria.
 Despite the order to respect family members of serving soldiers, many were deported, leading to protests by Romani soldiers and complaints from the army hierarchy.
 As well as smaller expulsions in late September and early October, there was some repatriation of individuals and families who had been deported in error, before the deportation of the Roma was halted on 14 October 1942, due to its unpopularity.

 Deported Roma were generally settled on the edges of villages in the counties of Golta, Ochakov, Balta and Berezovka, their settlement frequently necessitating the eviction of Ukrainian residents who were billeted in the houses of their neighbours.
 The economic activity of the Roma was, theoretically, organised systematically by the state, however, in reality there was insufficient demand for labour to occupy them and they were unable to sustain themselves through work.
 Their high concentration in specific locations resulted in food shortages, as the local occupying authorities had insufficient resources to feed the deportees.
 The deported Roma suffered great hardship from the beginning due to cold and lack of food, with a high mortality rate being notable from the very beginning of the period of deportation.
 On occasions Roma colonies received no food rations for weeks on end, and as no clothing was issued to supplement the insufficient supply they had been allowed to bring with them, the Ukrainian winter caused much suffering and many deaths, while healthcare was practically non-existent.

 The number of dead from cold and hunger among the transported Roma can not be securely calculated, as no reliable contemporary statistics exist.
 Transnistria was evacuated by the Romanian army in early 1944, in the face of the advancing Soviet forces.
 Some Roma travelled back to Romania, whereas others remained in Soviet territory, from where they were likely dispersed into other regions, a factor which makes exact calculations of mortality among the transportees very difficult.
 Romanian historian Viorel Achim puts the number of dead at around half of those transported, roughly 12,500 people, whereas the International Commission on the Holocaust in Romania gives an estimate of 11,000.

 The Roma of Southern Dobruja

-A small minority of Muslim Roma (Xoraxane Roma) live in Dobruja, along with ethnic Turks and Tatars.
-The Muslim Roma have intermarried with Turks over the centuries and consider themselves Turks and speak Turkish.
+A small minority of Roma live in Dobruja along with ethnic Turks and Tatars.
 Turks and Tatars consider them not particularly devout Muslims.
+These Roma have connections with Turks over the centuries and speak Turkish.